-- Making choices for players different, yet balanced is tougher - Ex: Starcraft: Protoss, Zergs, Terrans all very different - Imagine the hours of playtesting! - Recommend only for deep pockets - "Benchmark" against which to judge other RTS games - Also, if re-creating historical simulation, tradeoff between fairness and authenticity - Ex: Conquistadors vs. Aztecs Aztecs are doomed, but may be no fun.
+- Making choices for players different, yet balanced is tougher - Ex: Starcraft: Protoss, Zergs, Terrans all very different (Same with Command and Conquer -Generals) - Imagine the hours of playtesting! - Recommend only for deep pockets - Starcraft is often a "benchmark" against which to judge other RTS game balance - Also, if re-creating historical simulation, tradeoff between fairness and authenticity - Ex: Conquistadors vs. Aztecs Aztecs are doomed, but may be no fun.
 Certainly not symmetric